metra3/metra3/README.md

 <h1 align="center">I'm Mete</h1>

-<h2 align="center">I am a 4th year Electrical-Electronics Engineering student at Eskişehir Osmangazi University.
-At the same time, I am a computer engineering student with a double major program.</h2>
+<h2 align="center">I am a Computer Engineering student at Eskişehir Osmangazi University with a double major program, and I have graduated from Electrical-Electronics Engineering.</h2>
 <br>

 <h3 align="center">I am currently working on Mobile Applications and 5G and Beyond technology</h3>